Yannis C. Yortsos

-Yannis C. Yortsos is a Greek-American chemical engineer and academic.
-He has served as Dean of the Viterbi School of Engineering at the University of Southern California. since 2005.
-He is the seventh and longest tenured dean in the school's history.
+Yannis C. Yortsos (born 1951) is a Greek-American chemical engineer and academic.
+He served as Dean of the Viterbi School of Engineering at the University of Southern California from 2005 through 2026.
+He is the seventh and longest tenured dean in the school's history, and one of the longest tenured engineering deans for U.S. research universities.

 Early life

 Yannis Yortsos was born in 1951 in Athens, Greece.
-He attended the 1st Lyceum Venetokleion of Rhodes and in 1968 he enrolled in the National Technical University of Athens, where he obtained his B.S. in Chemical Engineering, graduating first in his class in 1973.
+He attended the Venetokleion of Rhodes, and in 1968 he enrolled in the National Technical University of Athens, where he obtained his B.S. in Chemical Engineering, graduating first in his class in 1973.
 He continued his studies at the California Institute of Technology, earning his M.S. in Chemical Engineering in 1974 and his Ph.D. in 1979, with his doctoral thesis, "Analytical Modeling of Oil Recovery by Steam Injection".

 In the fall of 1978, Yortsos joined the University of Southern California (USC) as assistant professor of Chemical Engineering and of Petroleum Engineering.
 He was promoted to associate professor in 1984 and to Professor in 1989.
 In 1981 he received the ARCO Oil and Gas, Outstanding Jr. Faculty Award and in 1985 the Rossiter W. Raymond Memorial Award of the AIME for Outstanding Technical Paper.
-From 1991 to 1997, he served as department chair of the Department of Chemical Engineering.
+From 1991 to 1997, he served as department chair of the Department of Chemical Engineering Engineering and in 1995 he was awarded the Chester Doley Professorship.
 Between 2001 and 2005 he served as Associate Dean and Sr. Associate Dean for Academic Affairs.
-Throughout the period 1989- 2005 he also held visiting professor appointments at universities across Europe and North America, including Stanford, Clarkson University, Pierre et Marie Curie, Université Paris Sud, and at his graduate alma mater, the California Institute of Technology.
+Throughout the period 1989- 2005 he also held visiting professor appointments at universities across Europe and North America, including Stanford, Clarkson University, Université Pierre et Marie Curie, Université Paris Sud, and at his graduate alma mater, the California Institute of Technology.

 Dean of USC Viterbi School of Engineering

-In 2005 Yortsos was appointed interim dean of the USC Engineering School at the newly renamed USC Viterbi School of Engineering for the interim period of one year.
-In 2006, after an external search process, formally appointed as Dean of Engineering.
+On 1 June 2005, following the appointment of the incumbent dean, Max Nikias, to provost of USC, Yortsos was appointed interim dean of the USC Engineering School at the newly renamed USC Viterbi School of Engineering for the period of one year.
+On 1 June 2006, after an external search process, he was formally appointed as Dean of Engineering, the seventh in the school's over hundred year history.

-Yortsos was elected to the US National Academy of Engineering in 2008 and served on the NAE Council between 2017 and 2023.
-His election citation reads: "For fundamental advances in fluid flow, transport, and reactions in porous media applied to the recovery of subsurface resources."
-In 2025, he delivered the Plenary Lecture of the 2025 Annual Meeting of the NAE on “AI and Engineering Education”.
-He was also elected as Associate Member of the Academy of Athens in 2013 and as Foreign Member of the Indian National Academy of Engineering in 2024.
-Yortsos was awarded a 2014 Ellis Island Medal of Honor for his contributions as a first-generation American to engineering education and research.
-He received the 2008 Western North America Reservoir Description and Dynamics Award of the Society of Petroleum Engineers, an Honorary Member Award from AIME in 2011, and was elected as AIChE Fellow in 2024.